-Place it in the bottom left corner of the screen, even further left than the bird.
+Name score object "Score" and place it in the bottom left corner of the screen, even further left than the bird.

-5.2 Add a new rule: Make score object show score value forever
+5.2 Add new code: Make score object show score value forever

 You will need to create a new value, "Score", for this step.